* ECB mum on rate cut, euro rises

 U.S. jobless claims “are still higher than where they were six weeks ago but are still consistent with a decent job market,” said Craig Dismuke, chief economic strategist at Vining Sparks in Memphis.
 “The underlying trend is still positive.”

 National U.S. employment data due on Friday is expected to show the economy added 185,000 new jobs last month.
 Smaller-than-expected job gains in December have raised concern about the strength of the U.S. recovery, which sped up in late 2013.

-The MSCI world equity index rose 1.2 percent, while the yield on the benchmark 10-year U.S. Treasury note rose to 2.70 percent as investors took on more risk.
-The 10-year yield hit a three-month low of 2.57 percent on Monday.
+The MSCI world stock index rose 1.3 percent, while the yield on the benchmark 10-year U.S. Treasury note rose to 2.70 percent as investors took on more risk.
+The yield hit a three-month low of 2.57 percent on Monday.

 Emerging markets have been inflated in recent years by huge amounts of cheap cash created by the U.S. Federal Reserve.
 With the Fed now scaling back the program, that flow is reversing, putting pressure on emerging currencies and asset markets.

 “You’re going to continue to see a battle between the EM flight-to-quality concerns and the fact that the Fed, which has been the biggest buyer of Treasuries and mortgages in the world, are slowly but surely reducing what they are buying,” said Jason Rogan, managing director in Treasuries trading at Guggenheim Partners.

 Emerging market turmoil in recent weeks, along with softer U.S. economic data, have helped shave some about 4 percent from the S&P this year.
 The index rose nearly 30 percent in 2013.

 “If people expect returns like we’ve seen over the last few years, they might be disappointed,” said Michael Cuggino, president of Pacific Heights Asset Management.
 “But I expect people to slowly migrate back toward equities.”